gordbegli/verbomate__/README.md

 # Verbomate
-Generate and run python scripts from your command line.
+Generate and run python from terminal.

 ## Examples